manojdesen1/multi/README.md

 Welcome to CIT Technologies!!!
 (WAR-style)
 ===============

 This is the simplest possible Java webapp for testing servlet container deployments.
-It should work on any container and requires no other dependencies or configuration.
+It should work on any container and requires no other dependencies or configuration...

 docker-tomcat-satylearning
 A basic tutorial on running a web app on Tomcat using Docker - SATYLearning - Subscribe my youtube channel